Vuizur/add-stress-to-epub/README.md

 ### Installation

+First you should download the dictionary database: https://mega.nz/file/LZ9CEICL#3rcqvbmLAnWvqYZIKrYKNFGYF-gycRdDag7qChCE4Js (unfortunately too large for Github) and put it into this folder.

-You should install Python 3 and the required libraries:
+Afterwards should install Python 3 and the required libraries:

 ```
 pip install -r requirements.txt